 Due to the quick timing of the course, I have a few suggestions to prepare you for the exams.
-Let's acknowledge that most of us have never met and I don't know your learning style.
-Let me offer the following.
+Let's acknowledge that most of us have never met and I don't know you're learning style.
+Let me offer the following:

 - 1. Read the chapter.

 - 2. Look at the PPT slides.

 - 3. Read the Canvas lesson material.

 - 4. Now, reread the chapter and outline on paper by hand.
 Use the same chapter (paragraph) headings for content.
+I use two highlighter colors and a black pen.

 - 5. View the chapter videos and PDFs.

 - 6. Transfer your hand written notes over to a computer for printing.

 - 7. (Consider) recording your notes to a Mp3 file for playback.